How does power yoga build strength differently than weights?

 If your goal is functional fitness, mobility, and long-term joint health

-This is where power yoga strength training genuinely excels and, for many practitioners, outperforms traditional weight training as a primary method.
-The compound engagement, joint-friendly resistance, and simultaneous flexibility development built into every session make power yoga a superior long-term choice for practitioners prioritizing movement quality, connective tissue health, and sustainable physical fitness across decades.
+This is where power yoga genuinely excels and, for many practitioners, outperforms traditional weight training as a primary method.
+The compound engagement, joint-friendly resistance, and simultaneous flexibility development built into every session make power yoga a strong long-term choice for practitioners prioritizing movement quality, connective tissue health, and sustainable fitness across decades.
 The progressive overload mechanism — advancing from foundational poses to arm balances and inversions — provides a continuous strength stimulus without the cumulative joint loading that heavy barbell work accumulates over time.

 If your goal is athletic performance and cross-training balance